lorenzwalthert/fallback/README.md

 ## Applications

-This is premarily for package developers and functions that are called in interactive use.
+This is primarily for package developers and functions that are called in interactive use.
 One use case could be the source code formatter [styler](https://styler.r-lib.org), where one want to define a configuration on a project by project basis.
 We could create the